Theoretical analysis of FMR-driven spin pumping current and its properties via Self-Consistent Harmonic Approximation: Model description

-where $J>0$ is the exchange coupling, and the first sum is done over nearest neighbors. ${\bf B}_i(t)=\mu_0(H_i^x-N_x M_x)\hat{\textrm{\it \i}}+\mu_0 H_i^y(t)\hat{\textrm{\it \j}}+\mu_0 H_i^z(t)\hat{k}$ is the effective magnetic field, which is composed of the external field ${\bf H}$ and the demagnetizing field oriented along the x-axis. $M_x$ is the normal magnetization and, due to the adopted geometry, $N_x=1$, while $N_y=N_z=0$.
+where $J>0$ is the exchange coupling, and the first sum is done over nearest neighbors. ${\bf B}_i(t)=\mu_0(H_i^x-N_x M_x)\hat{\textrm{\it \i}}+\mu_0 H_i^y(t)\hat{\textrm{\it \j}}+\mu_0 H_i^z(t)\hat{k}$ is the effective magnetic field, which is composed of the external field ${\bf H}$ and the demagnetizing field oriented along the $x$ axis. $M_x$ is the normal magnetization and, due to the adopted geometry, $N_x=1$, while $N_y=N_z=0$.
 In the above equation, $H_i^x$ is a constant field responsible for aligning the spin field while the transverse components, $H_i^{y,z}(t)$, are oscillating fields that induce the magnetization precession.
+Here, we have included only the terms necessary to reach the coherent behavior; however, other contributions, such as different anisotropies, can be implemented to improve the model.
 As will be justified in the next section, the axis was chosen to provide a simpler development in the SCHA formalism.
 In the many-body representation, the electronic Hamiltonian is expressed as